 The compressed program leading to an Honours degree in Nursing (BScN) consists of 20.0 credits with at least 12.0 credits in Nursing.
 1.0 credit consisting of PSYC 1020H and 1030H or approved equivalent is required (minimum grades of 60%).
 Students will normally have completed a minimum of 2.0 additional 1000-level elective credits and 1.0 2000-level elective credit.
+At least 0.5 of the elective credits must be from the Approved Indigenous Course List (p.
+17).
 Students admitted without PSYC 1020H and 1030H or the approved equivalents will be required to complete those courses once enrolled into the program.
 The program must include: